justinmahar/react-sub-unsub/README.md

 subs.unsubAll();
 ```

-Or you can create a cleanup function that can be called later by using `createCleanup()`:
+Or, for frameworks like React, you can create a cleanup function that can be called later by using `createCleanup()`:

 ```jsx
 const cleanup = subs.createCleanup();